Information Related to Proposed Land Use Plans and Withdrawals

 Meadows Public Lands Management Act

-each agencies’ letter of resolution, stated goals of the bill, informational
+with updated information, stated goals of the bill, informational links and

-to seek feedback on the effort via the new website, providing another
+working together to seek feedback on the effort via the website, providing

-For questions, to review information and to provide feedback, the community
+questions, to review information and to provide feedback, the community is

 -- Southern Nevada Economic Development and Conservation Act